 Rich Pellegrin began playing piano at the age of five, but spent his teenage years preoccupied with drums and percussion.
 His playing is noted for its intensity, conviction, directness of expression, and percussive yet sonorous tone quality.

-As a jazz pianist, composer, and bandleader, he has released three albums on Origin Records’ OA2 label.
-His most recent record was reviewed in Downbeat Magazine, which described “moments of absolute bliss” and wrote, “Pellegrin does as the great pianists do, supplying encouragement and graceful touches in the background, before diving forward to take solos that are by turns florid and cracked, balletic and modern.”
+As a pianist, composer, and bandleader, he has released five albums on Origin Records.
+His 2019 record Down was reviewed in Downbeat Magazine, which described “moments of absolute bliss” and wrote, “Pellegrin does as the great pianists do, supplying encouragement and graceful touches in the background, before diving forward to take solos that are by turns florid and cracked, balletic and modern.”
 He is currently working on a multi-volume solo project.

 Pellegrin has written extensively on Thelonious Monk, John Coltrane, Brad Mehldau, Robert Glasper, and Bill Evans.
 His research has been presented at conferences around the world and featured on the NPR segment The Academic Minute.
 His writings appear in Jazz Perspectives, Intégral, ZGMTH , Engaging Students, the Journal of Schenkerian Studies, and in volumes by the University Press of Florida, Cambridge Scholars Publishing, Vernon Press, and KFU Publishing House.
 He recently served as Guest Editor of a special issue of Jazz Perspectives devoted to John Coltrane.

 Pellegrin is currently a faculty member in the University of Florida Department of Composition, Theory, and Technology, and is an affiliate faculty member of the Center for Arts, Migration, and Entrepreneurship.
 He previously taught at the University of Washington and the University of Missouri.